 The more recent the conflict, the greater the chance that opinions may shift over time.
 For instance, the most recent conflict in the survey is the Anti-Piracy mission off the coast of Somalia, where bad press or civilian deaths could potentially cause the high assessments to decline.
-Except for the Anti-Piracy mission and the conflict in Afghanistan (which is winding down in 2015), the conflicts have now ended.
+Except for the Anti-Piracy mission, the conflicts have now ended.
 For the vast majority of the conflicts, the historical basis is now well established; the data should hold up over time.